getsops/sops/README.rst

 	AZURE_CLIENT_ID
 	AZURE_CLIENT_SECRET

-You can create a service principal using the cli like this:
+You can create a Service Principal using the CLI like this:

 .. code:: bash